-On most days you will eat a cooked lunch in the refectory.
-There are protective screens installed between the servery counter and where you stand to order your food, and it may seem a little unusual for the first few days.
-Do not worry, the catering staff and your teachers will help you.
+We have now made arrangements so that every day you will eat a cooked lunch in the refectory.
+There are protective screens installed between the servery counter and where you stand to order your food.
+Do not worry, if it feels strange; the catering staff and your teachers will help you.